 Encryption safeguards data confidentiality by transforming data through cryptographic algorithms.
 Common encryption types include:

 1. Encryption at Rest: Protects stored data on disks, databases, or object storage by encrypting it using strong algorithms.
-This prevents data exposure in case of unauthorized physical or logical access.
+This prevents data exposure in case of unauthorised physical or logical access.

 2. Encryption in Transit: Encrypts data as it moves between clients, servers, and across networks using protocols like Transport Layer Security (TLS), preventing interception or tampering during transmission.